The bound mass of Dehnen models with centrally peaked star formation efficiency: Conclusions and Discussions

 In this study we consider the survivability of star clusters with different density profiles after instantaneous gas expulsion.
 Namely we consider model clusters corresponding to the Plummer model and the Dehnen model with $\gamma$ varying from 0 to 2.5 in virial equilibrium within the residual gas immediately before instantaneous gas expulsion.
 The density profiles of the residual star-forming gas corresponding to a given global SFE have been recovered assuming that stars formed with a constant efficiency per free-fall time \citep{PP13,Bek+17}.
 Then we perform direct $N$-body simulations of clusters evolution after instantaneous gas expulsion, as if they are orbiting in the solar orbit, but exactly in the equatorial Galactic disk plane.

 We re-simulate the Plummer model clusters with the updated stellar evolution prescriptions \citep{Banerjee+2020,Kamlah+2021} and this time the natal kick of SNe remnants is included.
 As we see from the results of our simulations, the accounting for or neglecting the natal kick velocity of SNe remnants do not affect much the survivability of star clusters after gas expulsion.
-This because SN explosions happen 3 Myr after the instantaneous gas expulsion or later, since we assume that all stars in our model cluster enters the main sequence exactly at the time of gas expulsion.
-The cluster dynamics after gas expulsion is set already the by the gas potential.
+This is because SNe happen 3 Myr after the instantaneous gas expulsion or later, since we assume that all stars in our model cluster enters the main sequence exactly at the time of gas expulsion. { In real clusters there is an age spread of less than 5 Myr \citep{Reggiani+2011,Kudryavtseva+2012}.
+However, only a few of the most massive (O-B) stars entering the main sequence can start the gas expulsion. } The cluster dynamics after gas expulsion is set already by the gas potential.
 Then SNe happens in the already expanding cluster or already after violent relaxation when cluster is back to virial equilibrium with less amount of original number of stars.
 During the violent relaxation, only a part of massive stars undergo SNe.
 Also, in the updated stellar evolution prescriptions high-mass black hole remnants have zero kick velocity and increased mass due to the fallback mechanism \citep{Belczynski+2008,Belczynski+2016,Banerjee+2020,Kamlah+2021}.
 Therefore SNe natal kick does not impact the final bound mass fraction, however can be significant in cluster structure and affect the long-term evolution, which are not considered in the scope of this study.